 - Can often nibble from plants

-It can be hard to tell the difference between male and female of the Ember Tetra, this is because like some fish there is no color difference.
-Size wise they are also the same, however, females abdomen are a little more rounded and fatter.
+It can be hard to tell the difference between males and females of the Ember Tetra, this is because like some fish there is no color difference.
+Size-wise they are also the same, however, females’ abdomen is a little more rounded and fatter.

 The Ember Tetra Breeding Guide

 If you are wanting to get into breeding, the Ember Tetra is a great choice.

 They are very easy to breed, although you will want to get yourself a separate tank that is used just for breeding.